 There are no prerequisites to take this course.

-- Microsoft Excel 2013 or Microsoft Office 2013.
-Note that the “Starter Version” and “Web App” versions of Microsoft Excel 2013 will not work with the full version of Excel taught in this course.
+- Microsoft Office Home and Student 2016 or Microsoft Office 365.
+A free 30-day trial of Office 365 Home Premium is available here.
+Afterwards, a subscription can be purchased for as little as $9.99 per month.
+Please be sure to install the software on your computer before the course begins.
+Note that the “Starter Version” and “Web App” versions of Microsoft Excel will not work with the full version of Excel taught in this course.

 - Adobe Flash Player.
 Click here to download the Flash Player.